 Direct Support Volunteers

-Occasionally a member of our congregational community reaches out to Jane or to the Congregational Care Team looking for some specific help.
+Occasionally a member of our church community reaches out to Jane or to the Congregational Care Team looking for some specific help.
 The nature of the request can vary—doing a household chore, cooking a meal, or simply visiting or calling.
 The Congregational Care Team maintains a list of people willing to help in some of these situations.
 When a request comes in, Jane emails the volunteer list, taking into account any preferences of the person receiving assistance about who is contacted.
 Anyone who can fulfill the need can reply to say they will offer the necessary support.

 If you are interested in being part of the Direct Support Group of volunteers, contact Jane McBride.
 Please consider joining this group; the more of us who volunteer, the easier the tasks will be!